nymo/silex-twig-breadcrumb-extension/README.md

 template.
 Just copy the breadcrumbs.html.twig template from the vendor folder into your view path.

 ##i18n Support
 Since version 1.1.0 this extension supports i18n.
-Each linkname uses the Twig trans filter.
-For a detailed documentation about how to use translations in Silex please refer to http://silex.sensiolabs.org/doc/providers/translation.html
+Each linkname has an optional translation filter which is only activated if you use the Translation Service Provider.
+For further information please refer to the Silex Documentation.

 ## Optional configuration
 The extension comes with a small configuration option which can be used optional.
 The default separator used for